coronalabs/corona-docs-plugins/gpgs-v2/multiplayer/turnbased/create.markdown

 ## automatch Table Parameters

 ##### minPlayers ~^(optional)^~
-_[Integer][api.type.Integer]._ Minimum number of auto-matched players.
+_[Integer][api.type.Number]._ Minimum number of auto-matched players.

 ##### maxPlayers ~^(optional)^~
-_[Integer][api.type.Integer]._ Maximum number of auto-matched players.
+_[Integer][api.type.Number]._ Maximum number of auto-matched players.

 ##### exclusionBits ~^(optional)^~
-_[Integer][api.type.Integer]._ Exclusive bitmasks for the automatching request.
+_[Integer][api.type.Number]._ Exclusive bitmasks for the automatching request.
 The logical AND of each pairing of automatching requests must equal zero for auto-match.

 ##### variant ~^(optional)^~
-_[Integer][api.type.Integer]._ This is an optional, developer-controlled parameter describing the type of game to play, and is used for auto-matching criteria.
+_[Integer][api.type.Number]._ This is an optional, developer-controlled parameter describing the type of game to play, and is used for auto-matching criteria.
 Must be a positive integer.